Locations:

 Behavioral symptoms

-There is no one cause for postpartum anxiety.
+There isn’t one cause for postpartum anxiety.
 Healthcare providers think several factors can cause it:

-• Change in hormones: The sharp decrease in hormones after delivery can cause changes in mood or cause you to overreact to stress.
+• Change in hormones: The sharp decrease in hormones after delivery can cause changes in mood or make it harder to manage stress.

 • Lack of sleep: Caring for newborns can be a 24-hour job and cause sleep deprivation.

-• Feelings of responsibility: You may be overcome with feelings of needing to protect and care for your new baby.
+• Feelings of responsibility: You may be overwhelmed with feelings of needing to protect and care for your new baby.

-• Stressful events: Certain milestones or events in your baby's life could trigger anxiety.
-For example, issues with breastfeeding, a difficult pregnancy or stressful delivery.
+• Stressful events: Certain events in your baby’s life could trigger anxiety.
+For example, issues with breastfeeding or a stressful delivery.
+Past traumatic experiences in your own life can put you at a higher risk, too.

 Advertisement